 Understandably, you need to check and respond to your emails occasionally, a task that can be quite tedious.
 The thing is, you waste a lot of time checking emails—time that would otherwise be used to handle more pressing matters.

 Unless your work responsibility is solely to check and reply to emails, you should practice limiting the time you spend on them.
-Designate specific times during the day for reading emails.
+Schedule time during specific parts of the day for reading emails.
 Focus on this task within that set timeframe, and be sure to get most things done.

 During this time, everything else is closed.
 After you’re done, or when the time for checking emails is up, turn off all email notifications or popups until it’s that task’s time again the next day.